-Medical device manufacturers are also subject to unannounced audits by notified bodies at least once every three years, and, as mentioned above, this will increase in frequency according to device classification and the risk they pose to users.
+Medical device manufacturers are also subject to unannounced audits by notified bodies at least once every three years.
+This will increase in frequency according to device classification and the risk they pose to users.
 In most cases, an unannounced audit will be concerned with a specific product.

 As the name suggests, these "unannounced audits" are unpredictable and take place without prior notice.
-Typically, auditors present themselves at your premises, and the audited company must provide immediate and unrestricted access to them.
+Typically, auditing organisations present themselves at your premises, and the audited company must provide immediate and unrestricted access to their premises and systems.

 Access to your critical sub-contractors and suppliers may also be required by the Notified Body.
 These will be subject to identical requirements.
 It should be noted that this right of access will need to be covered in your contracts with these suppliers.

 If non-conformities are discovered in the way a product is being designed, manufactured, stored or managed, notified bodies can instruct the manufacturer to correct the problems.
 The urgency of required action or the triggering of other action will depend on the severity of discovered breaches.